-Hikari Configuration for MySQL in Spring Boot 2
+Hikari Configuration for MySQL with Spring Boot 2

-Hikari Configuration for MySQL in Spring Boot 2
+Hikari Configuration for MySQL with Spring Boot 2

 Hikari Connection Pool commonly referred to as HikariCP is a very fast light weight Java connection pool.
 A connection pool is a cache of database connections.
 A Connection Pool maintains connections that can be reused when future requests to the database are required.
 In this post, I will explain Hikari Configuration for Spring Boot 2 and MySQL.